apache/couchdb-ci/README.md

 * macOS
 * Windows x64 (see [apache/couchdb-glazier](https://github.com/apache/couchdb-glazier]) for the current approach)

-as well as alternative architectures for the already supported image types (arm, ppc64le, s390x, sparc, etc).
+as well as alternative architectures for the already supported image types (armhf, ppc64le, s390x, sparc, etc).

 We know that Docker won't support some of these, but we should be able to at least expand the install scripts for all of these platforms.